 You should always exchange information with the other person or people involved in the auto accident.
 Get their names, phone numbers, insurance information, license plate number, details regarding the car or cars involved and the address of the individual.

-In addition, if anyone else saw the accident occur, get the names and contact information of them as well.
+In addition, if anyone else saw the parking lot accident occur, get the names and contact information of them as well.
 If emergency responders were called to the scene, it is also good practice to get their information, as well and a copy of the police report.

 Do Not Provide Too Much Information.